Women in England

 Women in England are women who live in or are from England.
-The A Guide to English Culture and Customs described the English women of the United Kingdom to be "equal to men, and should be treated fairly" and that they do "equal share of (...) household tasks and childcare"; but such description may be different in some "more traditional British families" where each couple may have their "own arrangement".
-As part of the English culture, social drinking is acceptable for women.

 History

 The Women's Liberation Movement (WLM) began as recently as the early 1960s.
 It began with the introduction of birth control pills.
 It was only provided to women who were wedded under the law to seek out contraceptive pills.
 Three years after the proposal, women were given the rights to inherit property.
 Within that same decade, women were granted the rights to have abortions under the Abortion Act.
 This was deemed legal as long as the pregnancy did not pass the 24th week mark.

 In 1970, the call to conference of the Women's Liberation Movement was held to raise awareness.
 The four main concerns addressed were equal pay between genders, providing fair education and job opportunities for women, coverage of abortion and contraception, and availability of 24-hour nurseries – free of charge.

 From there on, a chain reaction of reformation within the United Kingdom emerged.
 Rape Crisis centers were created, Women's Aid was formed, the Sex Discrimination Act was signed, domestic violence was called out, and conferences were held more than ever to protect women.
 These movements were the stepping-stone used to scaffold the modern day era of England's feminine culture.